Update: ‘MG4 EV Extended Range (Range variant)’ section updated.

 Nebula Platform (MSP)

 While the ZS EV came off a combustion engine model (ZS), the MG4 Electric is a bespoke EV based on the Nebula platform.
 That’s what MG is calling its new platform back home.
 In Europe, the branding used is Modular Scalable Platform or MSP in short.
-In a report it published on June 26, 2022, autohome.com.cn called this a “super platform” developed from the ground up exclusively for electric vehicles.
+In a report that it published on June 26, 2022, autohome.com.cn called this a “super platform” developed from the ground up exclusively for electric vehicles.
 ‘E2’ is the internal codename as per the Chinese report, meaning it’s the successor to the MG Marvel‘s E1 platform.

 The MSP’s scalable design allows developing EVs with a wheelbase of between 2,650 to 3,100 mm.
 It’s possible to design EVs with various body styles on the new platform: hatchback, notchback, saloon, SUV, and van.
 If you ask us, it will have a key role in the growth of MG in Europe.